theelous3/isobox-for-aseprite/README.md

     + Two types of the box: 3px and 2px corner

 ## New features:
+    + Live preview (thanks @pixelprincuples on yt/reddit for the inspiration)
     + Wireframe mode for outlining
     + Custom layer naming and auto increment
     + Improved size setting ui